 This year I'm hoping we can be more intentional in our anticipation of Christmas Day and what it means that Jesus came to earth that night.
-As part of that, I designed this Advent calendar, with the intention to put a card in each pocket with some scripture and an activity, instead of treats.
+As part of that, I designed this Advent calendar, with the intention to put a card in each pocket with some scripture and an activity.

 The charm pack had 37 squares, so after I was finished I had 12 left - paired with the same aqua and red that I used for the calendar I came up with this table topper as a happy bonus!

 So here is a little tutorial in case you want to make your own Advent calendar this year!

 1 charm pack (It's Snowing! by Deb Strain)

 1 1/2 yard fabric for base/backing (53"x25")